Muhammad-Ashraf9/PD/EF/EF-Day1.md

 > [!warning] relationships
 >
-> - relationships between entities is unidirectional.
+> - relationship between entities is unidirectional.
 > - but in code ==bidirectional==
 > - we use `navigation properties` to specify the relationship between entities.